imihalcea/spyke-dramatiq/readme.md

 ## Motivation

 This project is a proof of concept for a distributed pipeline.
-The pipeline is composed of a set of tasks that are executed in a distributed way.
-The tasks are executed by a set of workers that are connected to a broker.
-The broker is responsible for distributing the tasks to the workers.
-The backend responsible for storing the results of the tasks.

 **We want to demonstrate that we can package the pipeline as single docker image and run it in a distributed way.**